Bypass the primary and secondary navigation and continue reading the main body of the page

 John A. Ware School of Nursing

 We understand the critical role nurses play in optimal health and well-being and offer a differentiated approach to nursing education.
-If you are an RN wishing to advance your career with new knowledge and leadership skills, we offer a Post-Licensure RN-BSN degree with skills that help nurses go farther and make a greater impact.
+If you are an RN wishing to advance your career with new knowledge and leadership skills, we offer a Post-Licensure RN-BSN degree with skills that help nurses go further and make a greater impact.

 Quality, Accessible Private Nursing Education